 - Pool Grade / Garden Grade diatomaceous earth should only be used for filtration purposes.
 The DE is calcined, or heat-treated, to further harden the diatom exoskeletons and has a high concentration of crystalline silica, which is dangerous to human and animal health.

 - Food Grade diatomaceous earth is uncalcined and contains less than 1% crystalline silica.
-This makes it relatively safer for use in animal feed and insect control (e.g. bed bugs).
+This makes it safer for use in animal feed and insect control (e.g. bed bugs).

 You should only ever use “Food Grade” diatomaceous earth for bed bug and other insect control.
 Never use “Pool Grade” or “Garden Grade” DE products in your home.